-In terms of "Production Process related Risks (Work Safety), our risk screening has shown that the processes related to the highest risks for work safety topics, are Forging of Brass Parts as well as stamping of brass and stainless-steel parts.
+In terms of "Production Process related Risks" (Work Safety), our risk screening has shown that the processes related to the highest risks for work safety topics, are Forging of Brass Parts as well as stamping of brass and stainless-steel parts.
 Those suppliers, manufacturing parts from the commodity groups mentioned, have been screened more deeply for potential risks.
 All our suppliers which deliver such components, are industry wide well-known suppliers and absolute experts in the field of forging and stamping.
-Furthermore, as they are part of our Top 70 Preferred Partners, we have been auditing them several times already.
+Furthermore, as they are part of our Top 70 Preferred Partners, we have been auditing them several times.
 There have not been recognized work safety related risks during these audit visits.
 However, we decided to put further work safety related questions on our audit checklist for the next coming audits of those suppliers to further mitigate any potential risks.

 In terms of "Conflict Minerals Risks" our analysis of our products has shown that we are only using very minimal amounts of Tin in some of our products.
 This tin is used for soldering brass components and electronic assembly groups.
-We are closely cooperating with the suppliers of such components or products as well as with the suppliers of soldering rings to make sure that they do not use any tin material which has a risk to be from conflict areas.
-Our suppliers are also using the CMRT (Conflict Minerals Reporting Template) of the internationally known "Responsible Minerals Initiative", giving to us full transparency of their sources incl. the needed declarations etc.
+We are closely cooperating with the suppliers of such components or products as well as with the suppliers of soldering rings to make sure that they do not use any tin material which has a risk of being sourced from conflict areas.
+We demand from our suppliers already in our Supplier Code of Conduct to comply with all regulations and legislation concerning the use of Conflict Minerals.
+Furthermore, we are asking our suppliers within our mandatory Sustainability Self-Evaluation Questionnaire if they use any of such minerals in our products.
+If this is the case, then this is a trigger for our Purchasing Team to send out the CMRT (Conflict Minerals Reporting Template) of the internationally known "Responsible Minerals Initiative" to the supplier, in order to achieve a best possible transparency of their sources incl. the needed declarations.
+On top of this, such suppliers receive higher priority in our annual auditing plan, which means that we are more frequently auditing those, compared with other suppliers.
+Within our audits, we are as far as possible validating the information which has been given by the supplier in the CMRT to assure that all given information is correct.